BitSoftwareCo/BSC-Applications/README.md

 # BSC Applications

+### PLEASE NOTE!!!

+Version 0.1.2 will **NOT** be open source.
+We want to eather charge or add a preamium and inorder to do this BSC Applications can't be open source.
+We will still make open source products and we have some underway.

 ### What is BSC Applications?

 To put it simply, BSC Applications is a multiuse app made for Windows 10 using [UWP](https://docs.microsoft.com/en-us/windows/uwp/get-started/universal-application-platform-guide).
 We wanted to show the world how good multiuse apps can be.
 Currently as of 0.0.0 BSC Applications comes with a Rich Text Editor(Text Edit), Photo View, and Phone Book(Work in progress).